markkong30/rail-react-samsung-galaxy/README.md

 This project aims to create a minimal clone of Samsung Galaxy S22 Ultra landing page, and a checkout session for purchase.
 The original website is on https://www.samsung.com/hk_en/smartphones/galaxy-s22-ultra/.

-The website is responsive though, OPTIMIZED for medium to large screens where most of the animations and layouts were NOT designed for mobiles or small screens.
+The website is fully responsive though, OPTIMIZED for medium to large screens where most of the animations and layouts were not designed for mobiles or small screens.

 Objective: Extensive showcase of fancy animations to maximize user's experience, in turn increasing their willingness to purchase the newest Galaxy S22 Ultra.